NotJoeMartinez/extreamly-specific-datetime-functions/notes/notes.md

 ### 31

-You will need the previous deffintion of `termcode` to understand this one
+You will need the previous definition of `termcode` to understand this one

 > [termCode] 30
 >  This is strange.
 Numerical value starting at 1 on January 1, 1900, incrementing up by 1 on May 11, July 1, August 21, and Jaunary 1 of the next year.
 So, 1/1/1900 has a value of 1, 5/11/1900 has a value of 2, 7/1/1900 has a value of 3, 8/21/1900 has a value of 4, 1/1/1901 has a value of 5, and the cycle continues.
 This is at least roughly aligned with our Spring (1/1-5/10), Summer I (5/10-6/30), Summer II (7/1-8/20), and Fall (8/20-12/31) terms